allejo/PhpPulse/CONTRIBUTING.md

 ### How is the code organized?

 The actual library is housed in the `src/` folder.
-All of the public classes are in the **allejo\Socrata** namespace and are located in the root of `src/`.
+All of the public classes are in the **allejo\DaPulse** namespace and are located in the root of `src/`.
 Other utilities that are mainly intended for internal usage are housed in subfolders inside of `src/` such as exceptions, converters, and utilities.

 #### Unit Tests & PHPDoc